Introduction

 House of Delegates (16 seats; members directly elected in single-seat constituencies by simple majority vote to serve 4-year terms)

-Senate - last held on 3 November 2020 (next to be held in November 2024)
+elections: Senate - last held on 3 November 2020 (next to be held in November 2024)

 House of Delegates - last held on 3 November 2020 (next to be held in November 2024)

-Senate - percent of vote - NA; seats - independent 13; composition - men 12, women 1; percent of women 7.7%
+election results: Senate - percent of vote - NA; seats - independent 13; composition - men 12, women 1; percentage women 7.7%

 Judicial branch

-highest courts: Supreme Court (consists of the chief justice and 3 associate justices organized into appellate trial divisions; the Supreme Court organization also includes the Common Pleas and Land Courts)
+highest court(s): Supreme Court (consists of the chief justice and 3 associate justices organized into appellate trial divisions; the Supreme Court organization also includes the Common Pleas and Land Courts)

 judge selection and term of office: justices nominated by a 7-member independent body consisting of judges, presidential appointees, and lawyers and appointed by the president; judges can serve until mandatory retirement at age 65